gardenjs/gardenjs/README.md

 - [refactor] Move logic to own file / use stores?.
 Handle user interaction.
 - [feature] Evaluation of "Make Storybook stories compatible with Garden".
 If relatively easy possible then development.
 Otherwise prioritize other tasks/features depending on complexity.
 - [task] Add tests.
+- [task] In das files import component instead of use relative filename as string

 ### Later (no specific order)